APA Ethics Code: Human relations

-The human relations section of the DPA Ethical Standards provides psychologists guidance with how to approach situations related to the process of working with people in a helping field.
+The human relations section of the APA Ethical Standards provides psychologists guidance with how to approach situations related to the process of working with people in a helping field.
 This section outlines how to identify and avoid unfair discrimination, sexual harassment, and other types of verbal and nonverbal harassment.
 These types of behavior have strong adverse influences on mental health.
 As such, psychologists must be particularly vigilant in identifying and avoiding these kinds of behavior.
 This section also outlines how to avoid harm when treating patients.
 Some treatments have been shown to cause harm, and as such, should be avoided.
 The section also provides guidance for navigating and avoiding a number of multiple relationships.
 Situations where a clinician has more than one relationship with the client beyond just being a client can be difficult to navigate, which can also lead to conflicts of interest, which are also covered.
 Guidance is also provided for how to approach requests for service from third-parties, that is, when someone other than the patient is requesting services for the said patient.
 Exploitative relationships are also covered and should be avoided, according to the ethical standards.
 This section provides guidance for cooperating with other professionals, which is often a situation faced in multi-disciplinary treatment teams.
 Guidance is provided for providing and obtaining informed consent for treatment.
 Another section outlines how to provide psychological services to or through organizations.
 And lastly, guidance is provided for how to navigate situations in which there is an interruption of psychological services for various reasons.